t3hpr1m3/codingprime.com/src/blog/2014/01/evolution-of-a-dev-part-1.md

 of which felt amazing.
 But I was still only able to monkey around with things as long as I was in the office.

-Then, one day, David walked up wo me with a CD he had obviously burned.
+Then, one day, David walked up to me with a CD he had obviously burned.
 Written in Sharpie across the front was the label "RedHat 5.1".

         Me: "What is it?"